Feynman Categories: Introduction

 RK gratefully acknowledges support from NSF DMS-0805881, the Humboldt Foundation and the Simons Foundation.
 He also thanks the Institut des Hautes Etudes Scientifiques, the Max--Planck--Institute for Mathematics in Bonn and the Institute for Advanced Study for their support and the University of Hamburg for its hospitality.
 RK also thankfully acknowledges the Newton Institute where a large part extending the original scope of the paper came into existence during the activity on ``Grothendieck-Teichm\"uler Groups, Deformation and Operads''.

 Part of this work was conceptualized when RK visited the IAS in 2010.
 At that time at the IAS RKs work was supported by the NSF under agreement DMS--0635607.
 It was written in large parts while staying at the aforementioned locations.
-The final version of this paper was finished at the IAS during a second stay which is supported by a Simons Foundation Fellowship.
+The final version of this paper was finished at the IAS during a second stay which is supported by a Simons Foundation Fellowship and during stays at the Simons Center for Geometry and Physics.

 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 BW gratefully acknowledges support from the Purdue Research Foundation as well as from the Simons Center for Geometry and Physics.